jacksonslibrary/Studying-Journey/OWASP Top 10/Introduction.md

 - Web app should confirm you are who you say you are
 - Users should be identified and authenticated properly
 - Software must ask for identification, verify identification, and invalidate session before authenticating a new user
+- Examples:
+  - Password reset skips sending a verification code
+  - Password reset skips checking provided code is correct
+  - Web app fails to properly terminate a user's session, allowing another user to inherit the previous user's session upon access

+### Software and Data Integrity Failures
+- "An insecure CI/CD pipeline can introduce the potential for system compromise.
+Many applications now include auto-update functionality, where updates are downloaded without sufficient integrity verification." - OWASP
+- As CI/CD pipelines automate processes, changing the way web apps are built, a potential security problem arises
+- Software can be potentially vulnerable if the automation receives something insecure
+- Emphasis on rapid and iterative development environments and vendor updates
+- Includes insecure deserialization: manipulation of serialized data can result in undesirable consequences when deserialized
+- Automated processes must be verified to be secure